4 Ways to Avoid Unfair Dismissal Claims

 How can I avoid an unfair dismissal claim?

-It’s important for employers to get it right when it comes to dismissing employees, particularly as unfair dismissals are one of the most common complaints to employment tribunals in the U.K.
+It’s important for employers to get it right when it comes to dismissing employees, particularly as unfair dismissals are one of the most common complaints to employment tribunals.

-There are many steps, procedures, and appropriate guidance notes available with our HR service plans, designed to prevent employers and their businesses from being stung by a wrongful dismissal claim.
+There are many steps, procedures, and appropriate guidance notes available with our HR service plans, designed to prevent employers and their businesses from being stung by an unfair dismissal claim.

 Knowing how to successfully avoid unfair dismissals is an important skillset for every HR manager.
 Remember to follow ACAS procedures or it could cost you even more in court.